Protect your Android against malware and other threats with Avast One

 Logic bombs are subtle, sophisticated cybersecurity attacks — but the damage can be explosive.
 This article will define logic bombs, explain how they work, and explore famous logic bomb attacks.
-We’ll also show you how to protect yourself against all kinds of malicious cyber attacks with powerful software security tools like Avast Free Antivirus.
+We’ll also show you how to protect yourself against all kinds of malicious cyber attacks with powerful software security tools like Avast One.

 This article contains:

 Logic bombs are small bits of code contained in other programs.
 Although they might be malicious, they’re not technically malware — it’s a fine line.
 Common types of malware include viruses and worms, which can contain logic bombs as part of their attack strategy.
 A logic bomb virus would then be a virus that has a logic bomb in its code.